-In a one-on-one interaction with a counselor, you are helped to express feelings, examine thoughts and beliefs, reflect on patterns of behavior, and work toward making healthy changes in your lives.
-Please note that there is a session limit for individual counseling, which your counselor will discuss with you in the initial meeting.
+In a one-on-one interaction with a counselor, you are encouraged to express feelings, examine thoughts and beliefs, reflect on patterns of behavior, and work toward making healthy changes in your life.

-Groups led by professional staff offer students a supportive and stimulating environment to explore common issues of concern.
+Therapy Groups are led by professional staff and offer students a supportive and stimulating environment to explore common issues of concern.
 We encourage you to learn more about Group Counseling and to browse our complete list of current groups offered this semester at CAPS.
 CAPS also offers workshops.
 A workshop is a 1 time psycho-educational program on a variety of topics.
 For a complete list of workshops and dates, go to this page.

 The professional staff is available to present programs on a number of student developmental concerns.
-We invite you to inquire about our Prevention and Outreach Services and to browse the programs offered this semester as part of our Self-Discovery Knights at the Student Union.
+We invite you to inquire about our Outreach and Prevention Services and to browse the programs offered this semester as part of our Self-Discovery Knights at the Student Union.

 CAPS staff members engage in research on a variety of issues related to college student mental health as well as conduct ongoing evaluation of our services.
 Our research page includes current research projects, selected results from evaluation data, a monthly brief summary of research relevant to students, and information on how you can partner with CAPS on a research project.